The $L_p$-error rate for randomized quasi-Monte Carlo self-normalized importance sampling of unbounded integrands: The -error rates of RQMC and RQMC-SNIS

-\begin{remark} A comparison of the two projection operators is given in Figure \ref{fig:pr}, where we illustrate the first component $P_r^{(1)}(\bm x)$ of the two-dimensional projection operator with $d=2,r=10, \delta = 0.1$.
-It can be observed that, in our operator \eqref{eq:proj}, the function value of the operator depends on both components, whereas the operator of \cite{ouyang2024} depends only on the first component.
+\begin{remark} A comparison of the two projection operators is given in Figure \ref{fig:pr}, where we illustrate the first component of the two-dimensional projection operator with $d=2,\ r=10,\ \delta = 0.1$.
+It can be observed that, in the radial operator \eqref{eq:proj}, the function value of the operator depends on both components, whereas the component-wise operator \eqref{eq:ouyang} depends only on the first component. \end{remark}